crowdsecurity/opnsense-plugin-crowdsec/README.md

 You can also use "pkg remove crowdsec crowdsec-firewall-bouncer oscrowdsec" followed by the three "pkg add", but respect the installation order.

+If you are using a remote LAPI server, there's a good chance you'll need to repeat some or all the steps from the configuration instructions above.

 Uninstalling
 ------------